 5. Design to Differentiate :

 A well designed product can enhance its chances of user adoption.
 A simple and intuitive Design makes the product usable and easy to understand.
 An intuitive workflow, superb user experience and consistency help in creating a product differentiation too.
+Here’s how you can build minimum viable product using design thinking.

 6. Implementation Phase :